jacebenson/cedar/docs/versioned_docs/version-2.0/data-migrations.md

 Just like Prisma, we will store which data migrations have run in the database itself.
 We'll create a new database table `DataMigration` to keep track of which ones have run already.

-Rather than create this model by hand, Redwood includes a CLI tool to add the model to `schema.prisma` and create the DB migration that adds the table to the database:
+Rather than create this model by hand, Cedar includes a CLI tool to add the model to `schema.prisma` and create the DB migration that adds the table to the database:

 ```
 yarn rw data-migrate install